RJvH/dapr-workshop/docs/assignment-6.md

 ### Step 2.
 Call the WeatherApi from the MailApi cronmail endpoint

-Within the cronmail operation use the DAPR client to invoke the "weatherforecast" method on the "weatherapi" app using a GET.
+Within the cronmail operation use the Dapr client to invoke the "weatherforecast" method on the "weatherapi" app using a GET.

 Add this line of code underneath the metaData initialization:
 ```c#